 That being said, the flavor of soju may deteriorate over time, even with the presence of preservatives.
 The delicate flavors and aromas that make soju enjoyable can fade with prolonged exposure to air.
 This is especially true if the bottle is not properly sealed after opening.
 So, while the soju may still be safe to consume, the taste may not be as pleasant as when it was first opened.

-On the other hand, traditional distilled soju, which is essentially a combination of and , will not go bad due to its high alcohol content.
+On the other hand, traditional distilled soju, which is essentially a combination of alcohol and water, will not go bad due to its high alcohol content.
 This style of soju has been produced for centuries, using simple distillation methods that result in a pure and stable spirit.
 As long as it is stored properly in a sealed container, traditional soju should not spoil or become undrinkable.

 To determine if your opened bottle of soju is still good to drink, trust your senses.
 If the flavor seems off, the aroma is unpleasant, or there are any signs of spoilage, it is best to err on the side of caution and discard it.
 While soju may not pose a health risk after opening, consuming a subpar or spoiled soju may not provide the enjoyable experience you desire.